Alberto-Tanasi/Cybersecurity-Scripts/README.md

 # Capture the flag automation solver
 Paste in your flag{..} and the script can decode it most of the time if it's in the right format of flag{...} and in one of the downloaded types of encryption.
+Mainly used by myself or friends, so not consistently updated.